-My research is engaged with the fields of Asian American Studies; family and kinship; cultural studies of science and reproduction; visual culture and new media; and gender and sexuality studies.
-Much of my work has been drawn to critical analyses of multiculturalism, specifically focused on the mixed race family in North American culture.
+My research is engaged with the fields of Asian American Studies, Gender & Sexuality Studies, Cultural Studies, and Visual Culture.
+Much of my work has been drawn to critical analyses of neoliberalism and multiculturalism in the context of Asian American family and kinship in North American culture.

 Peer-Reviewed Journal Articles